 Adrian has a Bachelor of Education and also a Bachelor of Arts – Music Theatre, he has worked extensively in education systems throughout Australia and overseas in areas such as Visual Arts and Performing Arts.
 Most recently he worked as Director of Performing Arts for the Swan Hill Rural City Council and Manager for the arts based, youth outreach program the Fairfax Festival.
 He has performed lead roles in a variety of Musicals and Plays in centres throughout Australia most notably in Brisbane, Sydney, Melbourne, London and Edinburgh.
 He has worked extensively as a Producer and Tour Manager for Melbourne based Out Cast Theatre, taking this local theatre company to international renown and success with sell out seasons in London, Manchester, Dublin and Edinburgh.
+Since joining Punctum in 2015, Adrian has managed Punctum's national and international works - Migratory Complex [Mons, Belgium 2015], River Rites [South Australia, 2015] as well as representing the organisation overseas at the first ever Pan African Creative Exchange in Bloemfontein, South Africa and various committees and forums for Arts advocacy and sector development.
+He is currently a Peer Assessor for the Regional Arts Fund and Creative Victoria.

 Jacques is a Bendigo-based sound & video artist who produces computer-based electroacoustic music, with a particular interest in deconstructing natural sounds (field recordings) to create new sounds & textures, which are assembled into abstract narrative soundscapes (musique concrète , usually composed, but sometimes improvised).
 Jacques produces sound & video for theatre, dance, live performance and installation and is also passionate about promoting experimental art (bendigo film group, 1976-1988), undue noise concert series (commenced in 2002), possible musics radio program (1983-2013), sound art label cajid media (commenced in 2004) as well as live arts group Punctum.
 He was a microbiologist in a former life.
 Website: http://jacquessoddell.com